Characterization of modulation spaces by symplectic representations and applications to Schr\"{o}dinger equations: Introduction

 The covariance property of $\cA$ is equivalent to being a member of the Cohen class for the related $\cA$-Wigner distribution (cf. \cite{Cohen1,Cohen2,Elena-book,grochenig}).
 In fact, we show (see Theorem \ref{Thaggiunta1}):

 where

 and $B_\cA$ is a symmetric $2d\times 2d$ matrix that can be computed explicitly from the covariant matrix $\cA$, cf. \eqref{aggiunta3} in the sequel.
-The Cohen class will play a role for applications in the sequel; though, it presents two drawbacks when looking to \eqref{5C}, \eqref{5D}.
+The Cohen class will play a role for applications to {S}chr\"odinger equations; though, it presents two drawbacks when looking at \eqref{5C}, \eqref{5D}.
 On one hand, it is too restrictive, since $\cA={\bf A_{ST}}$ in \eqref{A-FT} is not covariant, that is the short-time Fourier transform is excluded.
 On the other hand, the matrix $\cA={\bf A}_\tau$ in \eqref{Aw-tau} is covariant for all $\tau\in\bR$, in particular for the forbidden Rihaczek cases $\tau=0,1$ for which \eqref{5C}, \eqref{5D} fail.
 This suggests the introduction of the new class of {\bf shift-invertible} matrices $\cA\in Sp(2d,\bR)$ with related distributions $W_\cA$ satisfying (Definition \ref{semi-covariant})

 for some $E_\cA \in GL(2d,\bR)$, with

 We prove that the shift-invertible distribution $W_\cA$ satisfies \eqref{5D} and